Storm of Love: Season 17: Maja von Thalheim and Florian Vogt

 Maja's first love, Hannes Fröhlich, arrives in Bichelheim and Maja is not happy to see him since he dumped her with no explanation.
 Hannes explains that Maja's grandfather, Quirin, had threatened to have Hannes's father, the von Thalheim family chauffeur, fired if he did not stop dating his granddaughter.
 Maja falls in love with Hannes again, though her feelings for Florian still linger.
 Shirin, who has since reconciled with Maja, falls in love with Florian, but he does not return her feelings.
 Hannes and Maja get stuck in a cave and Florian rescues them.
 Realising life is short, Hannes proposes to Maja, who does not accept, but says she still wants to be with him.
 Florian realises he still loves Maja and wants another chance with her, but she turns him down.

 Florian becomes ill with a deadly infection, which he contracted in the cave.
 There is no treatment, because the doctor who was researching it has since stopped.
 All of Florian's loved ones are determined to get Florian treatment.
 After some time, Maja realises she loves Florian and wants to be with him again, but Florian does not believe she should be with a dying man and tells her to stay with Hannes.
 Maja still ends up breaking up with Hannes, who is determined to get her back.
 Florian has a one-night-stand with a woman he meets while out drinking, who turns out to be Maja's sister, Constanze.
 Florian does eventually get treatment thanks to Hannes.
 Florian wants to get back together with Maja, but out of gratitude to Hannes, he agrees to stay away from Maja for a short period of time so Hannes can win her back.
 After receiving a job offer in California, Florian decides he cannot keep his promise to Hannes and he is going to ask Maja to come with him to California.
 A desperate Hannes lies that he and Maja slept together.
 Florian believes it is over between them and decides to leave without saying goodbye to Maja.
 Hannes confesses his lie to Maja and she runs to stop Florian from leaving.
 They share a romantic reunion.
 Hannes makes peace with Florian and Maja before leaving for New Zealand.
 Florian asks Maja to marry him and she accepts.
 They get married in a beautiful ceremony in front of family and friends and then leave for California.

-They briefly return for the wedding of Erik's daughter Josie Klee and Paul Lindbergh.
-Florian comes for a brief visit in 2023.
+In 2022, they briefly returned for the wedding of Erik's daughter Josie Klee and Paul Lindbergh.
+Florian came for a brief visit in 2023.
 In early 2024, Erik goes to see Florian and Maja in California after they welcome their daughter, Lea.